whatk233/tis/README.md

 There is no prompt during the execution, and it will exit automatically after completion

 ## 👥 Contributions
-The tweak rules of TIS are in need of your contribution, please see "Contribution" for details
+The tweak rules of TIS are in need of your contribution, please see "<a href='https://tis.whatk.me/zh/contribution' target='_blank'>Contribution</a>" for details

 ## 👥 Feedback
 Go to "[Issues](https://github.com/whatk233/tis/issues)"